How To Lower pH in Pool?

 When pH levels rise above normal, the demand for chlorine goes up.
 It also leads to skin rashes and a burning sensation in the eyes.

 If the pH falls below normal, the pool water becomes acidic in nature and this too is a cause for concern.
-Low pH can cause metal corrosion, skin and eye irritation, staining, wrinkling of vinyl liners etc. Sodium carbonate and Sodium bicarbonate are the most commonly used chemicals to raise pH/alkalinity of pool water.
+Low pH can cause metal corrosion, skin and eye irritation, staining, wrinkling of vinyl liners etc. Sodium carbonate and Sodium bicarbonate are the most commonly used chemicals to raise pH and/or alkalinity of pool water.

 How to keep pH levels within the ideal range?